michaelfromyeg/ctci/python/2-linked-lists/README.md

 ## Recursion

 If you're stuck, try recursion.
+Remember, recursion takes at least O(n) space, iterative may be cheaper.